michaelshumshum/skribbl-io_spamBot/README.md

 - anti-spam detection

 ## prerequisites
+- make sure to have the latest version of google chrome.
 - get python 2.7. if you have python 3, some of the lines will give you errors due to the updated api.
 - install selenium using `pip install`. search that up if u dont know what to do.
 - in the script, change the `driverDirectory` on line 9 to where your chromedriver is located. i included the driver in this repo, just put in the directory.